GeotrekCE/Geotrek-rando-v3/docs/customization.md

   - Social networks: `facebook`, `twitter`, `youtube`, `instagram` or `fallback`.
   - Contact information such as your name, address, phone number and email.
-  - Links based on the key pair `label`/`url` and/or the key `informationID` whose value is equal to a flatpage identifier.
+  - Links based on the key pair `label`/`url` (can be based on translation labels for multilingual) and/or the key `informationID` whose value is equal to a flatpage identifier.

 - `filter.json` to define filters to hide, their order and values (see example in https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/config/filter.json).
 If you want to hide some of the filter, you have to override their properties with `"display": false`
 - `map.json` to define basemaps URL and attributions, center (y, x), default and max zoom level (see example in https://github.com/GeotrekCE/Geotrek-rando-v3/blob/main/frontend/customization/config/map.json).